What is social work?

 Social work is an academic and professional field focused on improving the well-being of people’s everyday lives at both an individual and community level.
 Those with careers in this discipline may work in a variety of settings, including health care, education, mental health, substance abuse, and more.

 According to the Bureau of Labor Statistics, “Overall employment of social workers is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
 Employment growth will be driven by increased demand for healthcare and social services, but will vary by specialization.”

 Why choose a degree in social work from Pacific Oaks?

 Pacific Oaks College’s Bachelor of Social Work (BSW) and Master of Social Work (MSW) programs combine our historical commitment to social justice with access to urban and rural practice opportunities.

-Our program educates and trains social work professionals to promote social justice and to ethically integrate the holistic competencies and dimensions as established by the Council on Social Work Education (CSWE).
+Each program educates and trains social work professionals who can promote social equity and ethically integrate the holistic competencies and dimensions as established by the Council on Social Work Education (CSWE).
 This fosters the growth of practice wisdom and scientific inquiry with an overarching purpose of enhancing the quality of life in the diverse communities our graduates serve as culturally intelligent agents of change.

 - Behavioral management aide

 - Case management aide

 - Juvenile court liaison